B-Harakat/Tradezero-API/README.md

  zero.submit_order(ticker = "TSLA", quantity = 1, order_type = "LMT",price = 100, sprice = 100, time_in_force = "DAY", action = "Buy")
 ```

-There is really only 2 methods you need to acquiant yourself with for this API, the first one : `zero.login(usr_name="XXX",pass_word="xxx")` takes in your tradezero account name and pass word.
+There is really only 2 methods you need to acquaint yourself with for this API, the first one : `zero.login(usr_name="XXX",pass_word="xxx")` takes in your tradezero account name and pass word.
 It will open up a new window and automatically logs in to ZeroFree with your account info.

 The second method is fairly straight forward, you input the value you normally would do in the web platform, and it will submit the order placement
 ```python